huggingface/blog/swift-coreml-llm.md

 - Support key-value caching for optimization.
 - Use discrete sequence shapes for conversion.
 Together with key-value caching this will allow for larger contexts.

-Let us know what you think we should work on next!
+Let us know what you think we should work on next, or head over to the repos for [Good First Issues](https://github.com/huggingface/swift-transformers/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) to try your hand on!

 ## Conclusion